A Contrastive Learning Scheme with Transformer Innate Patches: Contrastive Transformer

-Contrastive Transformer (CT) is a patch-based contrastive learning scheme that exploits the innate patch-based architecture in vision transformers, resulting in enhanced semantic representation of classes in a Transformer backbone.
-Figure \ref{fig:overview} presents a high-level overview of the CT approach.
-The procedure involves processing an input image using the transformer backbone.
-A contrastive loss is computed between positive and negative samples at each backbone stage.
-This generates contrastive feedback at multiple abstraction levels, allowing for learning from more robust data signals.
-The contrastive loss is computed at both the initial and final encoding stages.
-In addition, a normal segmentation loss is employed, which jointly optimizes the model.
-The CT methodology is straightforward yet highly effective and can be applied to all Transformer models.
-Furthermore, it can be paired with most image-based contrastive learning methods, improving performance for dense prediction tasks.
+The Contrastive Transformer (CT) is an innovative patch-based contrastive learning paradigm that leverages the inherent patch-structured design of vision transformers to enhance the semantic representation of classes in an image.
+A high-level overview of the CT mechanism is illustrated in Figure \ref{fig:overview}.
+The input image is sent into the transformer backbone, where we apply contrastive learning at each encoder stage, producing contrastive feedback at multiple levels of abstraction.
+In each stage of the transformer, CT samples in-batch positive and negative patches, enabling the learning of a wide spectrum of robust signals and semantic representations while still being efficient.
+In addition to contrastive learning, a conventional segmentation loss is also applied to optimize the model for segmentation collectively.
+Despite its straightforward design, the CT framework demonstrates remarkable effectiveness, making it versatile and applicable across various transformer models.
+Its adaptability extends to its compatibility with most image-based contrastive learning methods, enhancing performance for dense prediction tasks.
+In the subsequent subsections, we will delve into the specifics of the CT learning scheme, the naive sampling strategy, and the contrastive loss functions utilized in our experiments.